Vpet95/git-sc/README.md

 - [ ] Interactive mode / prompting
 - [ ] Rewrite git integration to make use of a more robust API
 - [ ] Test on Windows, update accordingly
+- [ ] Move app text to a common file

 ## Contributing